Hakesh/p1-sherpa-finder/README.md

 - Using semantic HTML.
 - Using alt and aria-labels to describe the websites images and icons for screen readers.
+- Colors that are easy on the eye at any time of day.

 ## Typography